dotnet/docs-aspire/docs/fundamentals/dotnet-aspire-sdk.md

 ### Project references

-The `ProjectReference` in the [.NET Aspire app host][app-host] project aren't treated as standard project references.
-This feature enables the _app host_ to execute these projects instead as part of its orchestration.
+Each `ProjectReference` in the [.NET Aspire app host][app-host] project isn't treated as standard project references.
+Instead, they enable the _app host_ to execute these projects as part of its orchestration.
 Each project reference triggers a generator to create a `class` that represents the project as an <xref:Aspire.Hosting.IProjectMetadata>.
 This metadata is used to populate the named projects in the generated `Projects` namespace.
 When you call the <xref:Aspire.Hosting.ProjectResourceBuilderExtensions.AddProject*?displayProperty=fullName> API, the `Projects` namespace is used to reference the project—passing the generated class as a generic-type parameter.

 > [!TIP]
-> If you need to reference a project within the app host and you want to avoid this functionality, set the `IsAspireProjectResource` attribute on the `ProjectReference` element to `false`, as shown in the following example:
+> If you need to reference a project in the tranditional way within the app host, set the `IsAspireProjectResource` attribute on the `ProjectReference` element to `false`, as shown in the following example:
 >
 > ```xml
 > <ProjectReference Include="..\MyProject\MyProject.csproj" IsAspireProjectResource="false" />